Disney's Hollywood Studios: Sunset Boulevard

-Sunset Boulevard, named after the real thoroughfare of the same name, features theaters, boutique shops, and marketplaces.
+Sunset Boulevard, named after the real thoroughfare of the same name, features theaters, boutique shops, and marketplaces, as well as recreations of the Cathay Circle Theatre, Academy Theatre, and The Original Farmers Market.
 The focal point of Sunset Boulevard is the Hollywood Tower Hotel which houses The Twilight Zone Tower of Terror, a drop tower thrill ride themed to an abandoned hotel and inspired by Rod Serling's The Twilight Zone.
-Located nearby is Rock 'n' Roller Coaster Starring Aerosmith, an indoor darkened roller coaster themed to the music of Aerosmith in G-Force Records Studio, with three inversions and a high-speed launch.
-This area also features recreations of the Cathay Circle Theatre, Academy Theatre, and The Original Farmers Market.
+Located nearby is Rock 'n' Roller Coaster Starring The Muppets, an indoor darkened roller coaster in G-Force Records Studio featuring the Muppets from Jim Henson's The Muppet Show, with three inversions and a high-speed launch.
 Sunset Boulevard was the first expansion of the park, opening in July 1994.

-Sunset Boulevard has two outdoor amphitheaters, and one indoor theater.
+Sunset Boulevard is the park's theater district with two outdoor amphitheaters, and one indoor black box-style theater.
 The covered Theater of the Stars hosts Beauty and the Beast Live on Stage, a stage show featuring highlights from the 1991 animated film.
 The larger open-air Hollywood Hills Amphitheater is the home of Fantasmic!, a nighttime show featuring Mickey Mouse and other Disney heroes and villains in a story with fireworks, lasers and water effects.
 The indoor Sunset Showcase Theater hosts the Disney Villains: Unfairly Ever After, a stage show hosted by Disney Villains.